dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/organic_cite_results/google-scholar-scrape-publications-from-website.md

 **Basic knowledge scraping with CSS selectors**

-CSS selectors declare which part of the markup a style applies to thus allowing to extract data from matching tags and attributes.
+CSS selectors declare which part of the markup a style applies to thus allowing to extract of data from matching tags and attributes.

 If you haven't scraped with CSS selectors, there's a dedicated blog post of mine about [how to use CSS selectors when web-scraping](https://serpapi.com/blog/web-scraping-with-css-selectors-using-python/) that covers what it is, pros and cons, and why they're matter from a web-scraping perspective and show the most common approaches of using CSS selectors when web scraping.

 **Separate virtual environment**

-In short, it's a thing that creates an independent set of installed libraries including different Python versions that can coexist with each other at the same system thus prevention libraries or Python version conflicts.
+In short, it's a thing that creates an independent set of installed libraries including different Python versions that can coexist with each other in the same system thus preventing libraries or Python version conflicts.

 If you didn't work with a virtual environment before, have a look at the dedicated [Python virtual environments tutorial using Virtualenv and Poetry](https://serpapi.com/blog/python-virtual-environments-using-virtualenv-and-poetry/) blog post of mine to get familiar.